-The last time I went to Cleveland, there was no batting practice because the Indians had played 16 innings the night before — a huge disappointment given the fact that I’d brought my friend Brandon, a professional videographer, to film me for my YouTube channel.
-This time around, things went much smoother and Brandon got some great shots.
+The last time I went to Cleveland, there was no batting practice because the Indians had played 16 innings the night before — a huge disappointment given the fact that I’d brought my videographer, Brandon, to film me for my YouTube channel.
+This time around, things went much smoother and we got some great shots.

 As soon as I ran down to the right field seats, a ballboy shouted, “What’s up, Zack!” and began to pull a baseball out of his back pocket.
 (That’s how I should be greeted at every game.)
 He had contacted me earlier on Twitter, so I was expecting to see him at some point, but I had no idea he was going to hook me up with a ball right at the start of BP.
 Brandon wasn’t quite ready with his camera, so I asked the ballboy to wait.
 He kindly obliged, and when the moment was right, he tossed it to me.
 Here I am reaching up for the catch:

 Ten minutes later, the seats in straight-away right field were still mostly empty:

 The seats in right-center, however, were more crowded:

 There were only two people standing behind me.
 One was an usher, and the other was Brandon: